JOSHUAJEBARAJ/markimg/README.md

 # MarkImg

-Tool to convert the Image into base64 format to use in `Markdown` and copy into the clipboard
+Tool to convert the Image into base64 format to use in `Markdown` and copy the `base64` format automatically into clipboard

 ## Installation